robbyHuelsi/lithophane/README.md

 "A lithophane is a thin plaque of translucent material, [...] which has been moulded to varying thickness, such that when lit from behind the different thicknesses show as different shades, forming an image." - [Wikipedia](https://en.wikipedia.org/wiki/Lithophane)

 The code is originally written by Dirk Colbry ([original repository](https://github.com/colbrydi/Lithophane)) and edited by Robert Hülsmann.
+Core of this module uses matlab-stl to write stl files written by Rick van Hattem.

 ![Example Lithophane](result.gif)